syrmaplibpos/Data-Science_C-JHU/Course1.md

 A set of values of qualitative or quantitative variables. --Wikipedia
 set: In statistics, the population you are trying to discover something out.
 Variable: Measurements or characteristics of an item
-Qualitative variables: Measurements or information about qualities
-described by words, not numbers, and they are not necessarily ordered
+Qualitative variables: Measurements or information about qualities, described by words, not numbers, and they are not necessarily ordered
-Quantitative variables: Measurements or information about quantities or numerical items
-described by numbers and are measured on a continuous, ordered scale
+Quantitative variables: Measurements or information about quantities or numerical items, described by numbers and are measured on a continuous, ordered scale

 * The relationship between data and your question and emphasize the importance of question-first strategies.
 You could have all the data you could ever hope for, but if you don’t have a question to start, the data is useless.